BasileiosKal/blind-bbs-signatures/draft-kalos-bbs-blind-signatures.md

 The presented protocol, compared to the scheme defined in [@!I-D.irtf-cfrg-bbs-signatures], introduces an additional communication step between the Prover and the Signer.
 The Prover will start by constructing a "hiding" commitment to the messages they want to get a signature on (i.e., a commitment which reveals no information about the committed values), together with a proof of correctness of that commitment.
 They will send the (commitment, proof) pair to the Signer, who, upon receiving the pair, will attempt to verify the commitment's proof of correctness.
 If successful, they will use it in generating a BBS signature over the messages committed by the Prover, including their own messages if any.

-This document, other than defining the operation for creating and verifying a commitment, it also details a core signature generation operation, different from the one presented in [@!I-D.irtf-cfrg-bbs-signatures], meant to handle the computation of the blind signature.
-The document will also define a new BBS Interface, which is needed to handle the different inputs (i.e., messages committed by the Prover or chosen by the Signer etc.,).
+This document, in addition to defining the operation for creating and verifying a commitment, also details a core signature generation operation, different from the one presented in [@!I-D.irtf-cfrg-bbs-signatures], meant to handle the computation of the blind signature.
+The document will also define a new BBS Interface, which is needed to handle the different inputs, i.e., messages committed by the Prover or chosen by the Signer etc...
 The signature verification and proof generation core cryptographic operations however, will work as described in [@!I-D.irtf-cfrg-bbs-signatures].
 To further facilitate deployment, both the exposed interface as well as the core cryptographic operation of proof verification will be the same as the one detailed in [@!I-D.irtf-cfrg-bbs-signatures].

 Below is a basic diagram describing the main entities involved in the scheme.
 !---